LambdaFanatics/pure-cqrs-example/DOMAIN.md

 ### Garage management domain

 #### Events
-- CarRegistered,            A new car was registered to the garage
+- CarRegistered,            A new car has been registered to the garage
+- CarRepaired,              The car has been repaired
-- DamagedPartAdded          A damaged part of a car was identified
+- PartMarked,               A damaged part of a car marked to be repaired
-- DamagedPartRemoved,       A previously damaged part of a car was removed
+- PartUnmarked,             A previously marked part has been unmarked
-- DamagedPartRepaired,      A damaged car part was repaired
+- PartRepaired,             A damaged part of a car has been repaired
-- CarRepaired,              The car was repaired- all the parts repaired

 #### Commands
+- RegisterCar
+- RepairCar
+- MarkPart
+- UnmarkPart
+- RepairPart

 #### Database
 - events table, an append only events log - emulates a persistent log data structure